Who is Responsible for Drone Injuries at Your Wedding?

 If the evidence did establish that the groom was controlling the drone at the time it struck the two victims, then the victims would likely be able to recover compensation for their injuries from the groom (if the evidence also established he acted carelessly or recklessly in controlling the drone).
 Depending on the evidence in this case, however, there may be others who are responsible for the victims’ alleged injuries:

-- The wedding planner / venue owner: The individual in charge of managing the reception and overseeing the events and happenings that took place may be responsible in part for this injury accident.
+- The wedding planner/venue owner: The individual in charge of managing the reception and overseeing the events and happenings that took place may be responsible in part for this injury accident.
 Others may expect the planner and/or owner to create and communicate the venue’s rules to guests (such as a rule against operating drones) and to take reasonable measures to enforce these rules.

 - A third party controlling the drone: Of course, if another adult picked up the drone’s remote control, operated the drone, and in so doing lost control of the drone, this person may also be held responsible for the victim’s injuries.
 What is more, if the operator of the drone was a young child, the parents of the child may be held responsible for the child’s actions.

-- The groom: Assuming that the drone belonged to the groom, the groom may yet be responsible for the victims’ injuries even if the groom was not at the controls when the injuries occurred.
-If the groom left the drone and its controller unattended and in an area where other guests and/or children would be likely to discover and use them, a judge or jury might conclude that the groom’s carelessness led to the victims’ injuries and he, therefore, should be responsible in part for the costs of those injuries.
+- The groom: Assuming that the drone belonged to the groom, the groom may yet be responsible for the victim’s injuries even if the groom was not at the controls when the injuries occurred.
+If the groom left the drone and its controller unattended and in an area where other guests and/or children would be likely to discover and use them, a judge or jury might conclude that the groom’s carelessness led to the victim’s injuries and he, therefore, should be responsible in part for the costs of those injuries.

 Thorough Examination of Personal Injury Cases

 This rather bizarre personal injury case reinforces the need to have your own personal injury accident thoroughly examined by a qualified California personal injury lawyer.
-At Case Barnett Law, our experienced personal injury recovery team knows that your ability to recover full and fair compensation for your injuries depends on identifying the wrongdoer or wrongdoers, and we are committed to performing an efficient but complete investigation into the facts and circumstances of your case so that this individual or these persons can be identified.
-Contact us at (949) 861-2990, or complete our online contact form, and learn more about how Case Barnett can help you recover following a personal injury accident.
+At Case Barnett Law, our experienced Costa Mesa personal injury attorney recovery team knows that your ability to recover full and fair compensation for your injuries depends on identifying the wrongdoer or wrongdoers, and we are committed to performing an efficient but complete investigation into the facts and circumstances of your case so that this individual or these persons can be identified.
+Contact us at (949) 861-2990, or complete our online contact form and learn more about how Case Barnett can help you recover following a personal injury accident.